Drag and Velocity Measurements

 - Make certain the plexiglass window is in place and held by the four clamps before starting the wind tunnel and make sure the wind tunnel is stopped before removing the window.

-- The controller is on the wind tunnel itself and the display is on the wall (See below).
+- The controller is on the pillar by the wind tunnel itself and the display is on the wall (See below).

-- Ensure that the speed knob on the controller is set to zero and then push the Start button.
+- Ensure that the speed knob on the controller is set to its minimum (full conterclockwise, currently indicates about 90.
+We're trying to get it fixed) and then push the Start button.

 - Adjust the speed knob to the desired setting and read the RPM on the display on the wall (see below).
 Do not touch anything on or near the display.

-- When you are done, set the speed knob to zero and push the stop button.
+- When you are done, set the speed knob to its minimum (full counterclockwise,) and push the stop button.

 The Speed Controller on the Wind Tunnel